 Candidates with any special requirements should alert the IPA at the time of submission of an application.

 The candidate declaration must be completed accurately, and experience confirmation provided as necessary; a CV is required to assist with the peer interview process.

-After the application closing date, candidates can defer an exam up to two weeks before the exam date for a fee.
+After the application closing date, and up to two weeks before the exam date candidates can defer taking the exam to the next year's sitting for a fee.
 After this date we cannot defer the exam.

 A postponement service is offered for students with a medical or close bereavement reason.
-You will be required to provide some kind of documentation (e.g. medical note or notice of bereavement).
-Kindly note there is a postponement fee of £80 which can be paid later on.
+You will be required to provide documentary evidence (e.g. medical note or notice of bereavement) to support such a request.
+Kindly note there is a postponement fee of £80 which can be paid at a later date.
 Your exam will be moved to the next available session.
 Alternatively, you can withdraw from the exam.
-The exam fee will not be returned, so you will have to pay a re-sit fee in the next session.
+The exam fee will not be returned, so you would have to pay a re-sit fee in the next session.
 Please contact membership@ipa.uk.com for more information.